NativeScript/docs/content/ui/gestures.md

 /// -->

-Possible usage: Zoom into content or out of content.
+Possible usage: Zoom in or out of content.

 ## Rotate gesture